 • Sharing and debate sessions scheduled on a regular basis to promote content integration and to encourage students to share their thoughts.

-• Project work that will allow students to delve deeper into a contemplative training of their choice.
+• Project work that will allow students to delve deeper into a contemplative training of their choice and to develop a project related to the introduction and application of contemplative perspectives and practices in a specific sector of society.

 The programme helps students acquire sound theoretical knowledge and practical skills specific to the field of meditation, mindfulness and contemplative practices.
 It is also aimed at those who intend to implement these approaches in their profession, such as in the fields of care and education.
 Specifically, the programme: